 David Zeiger, D.O.

 Mercury is 5000 times more toxic than lead.
 Like lead, mercury affects the health of the body in many undesirable ways.
 Massive exposure from industrial or residential spills can cause immediate acute illness or death.
-It is the chronic long term exposure of small amounts that may contribute to chronic health problems.
+It is the chronic long-term exposure to small amounts that may contribute to chronic health problems.

-The most common source of chronic low level exposure of mercury is from silver- mercury dental amalgams.
+The most common source of chronic low-level exposure to mercury is from silver- mercury dental amalgams.
 These are composed of 50 percent mercury with silver-tin, copper, sometimes zinc, indium, and even small amounts of cadmium.

 Symptoms of mercury toxicity include:

 One of the leading laboratories in the Chicago area is Doctor’s Data™.
-Hair analysis in this physician’s clinical opinion is not reliable due to the fact that mercury exits in our air from the exhaust of cars and factories.
-Urine analysis therefore is more reflective of actual “oral/ingested” exposure.
-Having said that, mercury bonds very tightly to nervous, bone, and connective tissue, etc. Given an individual’s excretion ability, even a baseline reading may not fully reflect ones absolute mercury load.
+Hair analysis in this physician’s clinical opinion is not reliable due to the fact that mercury exists in our air from the exhaust of cars and factories.
+Urine analysis, therefore, is more reflective of actual “oral/ingested” exposure.
+Having said that, mercury bonds very tightly to the nervous system, bone, connective tissue, etc. Given an individual’s excretion ability, even a baseline reading may not fully reflect one absolute mercury load.